yfudamoto/code-ALMA-proposals/README.md

-This is made by Y. Fudamoto
+This is made by Y. Fudamototest